’13 Reasons Why’: Is Tony Even Real, Or Is He A Ghost Or Guardian?

 Tony Is Real

 Tony is sporting an awful lot of ink for someone who is in high school.
 Perhaps he merely got held down for a few years and this is why he seems wise beyond his years?
 Although, at points throughout 13 Reasons Why, Tony and Clay interact like they grew up together, so it seems like Tony is the same age as Clay, which doesn’t account for all his tattoos.
 And, as Bustle points out, most of Tony’s ink is added for the series, and not the actor’s own, so it likely means these tattoos are supposed to represent something within the context of 13 Reasons Why.
-As yet, this reason seems to have alluded the audience, although, perhaps it will be something addressed if Netflix renews 13 Reasons Why for a second season.
+As yet, this reason seems to have eluded the audience, although, perhaps it will be something addressed if Netflix renews 13 Reasons Why for a second season.

-At times in 13 Reasons Why Tony really seems to struggle with Hannah’s decision to make him guardian of her tapes.
+At times in 13 Reasons Why, Tony really seems to struggle with Hannah’s decision to make him guardian of her tapes.
 As TV.com points out, he admits to Clay that he is unsure he is doing the right thing in regard to Hannah.
 If he were a ghost or, in particular, a guardian angel, it would seem unlikely he would struggle with this sort of thing.

 As yet, it is unclear whether Tony is real or not.
-Perhaps this is the intent of the series, or, perhaps it is a mystery that will be further explored if 13 Reasons Why get renewed for a second season.
+Perhaps this is the intent of the series, or, perhaps it is a mystery that will be further explored if 13 Reasons Why gets renewed for a second season.

-What do you think, is Tony from 13 Reasons Why real?
+What do you think?
+Is Tony from 13 Reasons Why real?
 Let us know by commenting below.

 13 Reasons Why is currently streaming on Netflix.